 Spiritual Gift of Evangelism

-While Evangelism is the responsibility of every Christ Follower, people who possess the spiritual gift of Evangelism display exceptional boldness and skill at sharing their faith.
-People with the spiritual gift of Evangelism often share their faith as a natural part of any conversation.
+While Evangelism is the responsibility of every Christian, people who possess the spiritual gift of Evangelism share their faith with exceptional boldness and skill.
+To that end, people with the spiritual gift of Evangelism often share their faith as a natural part of any conversation.
 Similarly, Evangelists may even find it natural to share their faith with complete strangers.
-Evangelists can list the specific names of people whom they have personally led to faith in Christ.
+Finally, Evangelists can list the specific names of people whom they have personally led to faith in Christ.

 Ephesians 4:11-13 lists Evangelist not only as a spiritual gift, but also as an important office within the Church.
-In this passage, the Apostle Paul stresses that God has ordained the Evangelist to “prepare God’s people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ”.
+In this passage, the Apostle Paul stresses that God has ordained the Evangelist to “prepare God’s people for works of service….”.
 The Evangelist shares this God-ordained commission with Apostles, Prophets, Pastors and Teachers.
-But it is the work of the Evangelist that enables those in other ministry offices to full fill their ministry calling, for unless a person first comes to know Jesus Christ as their Lord and Savior it is pointless to consider how they will “become mature” in Christ.
+But it is the work of the Evangelist that enables those in other ministry offices to fulfill their ministry calling.
+For, a person must first comes to know Jesus Christ as their Lord and Savior before they may be discipled.